-The global digital health market was valued at almost 100 billion U.S. dollars in 2016.
-According to some forecasts, this figure is expected to increase to over 200 billion dollars by 2020.
+The global digital health market was valued at around 88 billion U.S. dollars in 2018.
+According to recent forecasts, this figure is expected to increase to over 500 billion dollars by 2025.
 Mobile health and wireless health are projected to be the leading drivers of this growth.
 Digital health is also a basin for new investments, primarily in startups.
-Invested funding increased rapidly from 1.1 billion U.S. dollars in 2010 up to nearly 12 billion in 2017.
+Invested funding increased rapidly from 1.1 billion U.S. dollars in 2010 up to nearly 14 billion in 2019.
 As expected, the United States is a leader in the digital health industry.
 The metro areas of San Francisco (Bay Area), New York City, and Los Angeles are major epicenters of this sector.

 The growth of the adoption of eHealth solutions can be seen, for example, in the use of electric medical record/electric health record (EMR/EHR) systems among physicians.
-While the share of office-based U.S. doctors using such systems was around 18 percent in 2001, the percentage stood at 87 in 2015.
-Nationwide, physicians in Minnesota and Wisconsin are leading regarding the adoption of EHR systems.
+While the share of office-based U.S. doctors using such systems was around 18 percent in 2001, the percentage stood at some 86 in 2017.
+Nationwide, physicians in Nevada, South Dakota, Minnesota and Wisconsin are leading regarding the adoption of EHR systems.
 The adoption rate is even higher among some specialized physicians.

 The rapid spread of internet usage, mobile devices and networks, social networking, etc. was an essential precondition for the rise of digital health.
 Data transfer and information exchange in real-time is a great benefit for both physicians and patients.
 Still, many patients don’t trust the exchange of health data due to concerns about cyber-security.
 On the other hand, patients can access an inexhaustible amount of health information via the internet.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date